groupvine/gv-doc/2-members/5-membersProfile.md

 General members can access their profile page by either:

-* Clicking the “View live email” link at the top of any community email and then clicking **My Profile**.
+* Clicking the "View live email" link at the top of any community email and then clicking **My Profile**.

 * Entering their information on the account’s subscription page and